Home - Vegetables - Easy Mushroom Ragu

 • Add the mushrooms to the pan, Cook for about 5 minutes, or until they take on some color, then stir and add 1/2 teaspoon salt (this helps them release their water).
 Continue cooking until the mushrooms become tender and the liquid evaporates.

-• Stir in the garlic, rosemary or thyme, chili, tomato paste, vinegar and butter.
-Add 1/3 cup of the stock or water and stir until the mixture becomes saucy, adding more liquid if needed.
+• Stir in the garlic, rosemary or thyme, red pepper, tomato paste, vinegar and butter.
+Add ⅓ cup of the stock or water and stir and simmer until the mixture becomes saucy, adding more liquid as needed.

-• Serve the ragu over Parmesan Polenta with grated Parmesan.
+• Serve the ragu over parmesan polenta or pasta, with grated Parmesan to taste.

 Karen’s Notes and Tips